 - Computers: You should plan on doing the majority of your work (especially exams and assignments) from a reasonably recent model notebook or desktop computer (Mac or PC).
 Do NOT plan to participate in this class solely from a portable device. - Portable Devices: You can use recent model portable devices (such as Android or iOS phones & tablets) for some things in this class.
 If you do decide to use your portable device for some of your class work, use the free Canvas app (called "Canvas by Instructure") available in iTunes (for iOS) and the Google Play Store (for Android). - Do not try to connect to Canvas using a web browser on a portable device.
-Your experience with Canvas will be a lot better using the app. - Webcam: You will need to be able to record videos of yourself for this class.
+Your experience with Canvas will be a lot better using the app. - Webcam: You may need to record videos of yourself for this class.
 Many computers have a built in webcam.
 If yours does not, you will need to purchase (or borrow) a webcam.
-There are inexpensive options available that plug into a USB port. - Smartphone camera or other digital camera: You will need to be able to document your lab work through digital "selfies," then upload those images to your online lab notebook. - High-speed internet: You should have high-speed internet (such as broadband) service from cable, DSL, or satellite providers as there are video lectures as part of this course, and they require this speed.
+There are inexpensive options available that plug into a USB port. - Smartphone camera or other digital camera: You will need to be able to document your lab work through digital "selfies," then upload those images to canvas. - High-speed internet: You should have high-speed internet (such as broadband) service from cable, DSL, or satellite providers as there are video lectures as part of this course, and they require this speed.
 You need to have reliable access to the internet for the duration of the course.
 Anticipate problems with your computer and internet access (including power outages) by not waiting until the last minute to submit assignments.
-It is your responsibility to meet the class deadlines. - Software Requirements: It is important that you set yourself up for success by making sure that you have the necessary software in order to participate fully in the course.
+It is your responsibility to meet the class deadlines.
+It is suggested that your download and upload speeds are a minimum of 100Mbps and 8Mbps respectively (find out your speed at speedtest.net). - Software Requirements: It is important that you set yourself up for success by making sure that you have the necessary software in order to participate fully in the course.
 Please make sure that you have the following set up by the first week of class: - Browsers You will need to use the most recent version of one of the following browsers in order to best access the course and activities; Mozilla Firefox (10 or higher), Chrome (54.0.2840.99 m or higher), or Safari (1.2 or higher).
 Do not use Internet Explorer as it does not work properly with Canvas. - Word Processing Software You may need Microsoft Word or a compatible software program in order to create Word or Word compatible documents. - All students at CR have access to Office 365 (Word, PowerPoint, Excel, and OneNote) free with a valid @mycr.redwoods.edu or @redwoods.edu email account.
-Go to https://office.com/getoffice365 to get started. - There are free options such as Google docs (this requires a gmail account) or OfficeLibre.

-Acrobat Reader - Adobe Acrobat Reader DC is a free program that will allow you to read and download pdf files.
+Go to https://office.com/getoffice365 to get started. - There are free options such as Google docs (this requires a gmail account) or OfficeLibre. - Acrobat Reader Adobe Acrobat Reader DC is a free program that will allow you to read and download pdf files.